TeachBooks/learn-programming/book/environments.md

 If the concept of an _environment_ facilitates the running of code, an _environment manager_ facilitates the creation, modification, specification, etc, of an _environment_ itself.

-The purpose of environments and environment manageers is to allow an arbitrary software project to be used on an arbitrary computer, regardless of operating system (although one should note that some OS-specific software is required, for example the environment managaer itself).
+The purpose of environments and environment managers is to allow an arbitrary software project to be used on an arbitrary computer, regardless of operating system (although one should note that some OS-specific software is required, for example the environment manager itself).
 This is illustrated schematically in the following figure.

 ```{figure} environments/figures/simple.svg
 ---